Reconstructing patchy helium reionization using the cosmic microwave background and large-scale structure: Forecasts

 To account for residual contamination from foregrounds to the CMB, we consider Poisson and clustered cosmic infrared background (CIB), as well as the thermal Sunyaev-Zel'dovich (tSZ) foreground, which we calculate following Refs.~\citep{Madhavacheril:2017onh, Park:2013mv}.
 We omit the cross-correlation between tSZ and CIB.
 We include radio point sources following Ref.~\citep{Lagache19}.
 In addition to frequency-dependent contributions, we also consider black-body, late-time, and reionization kSZ and calculate the lensed CMB black-body using \texttt{CAMB}~\citep{CAMB}.
+For the forecasts that follow, we assume that the galactic foreground is removed from the CMB temperature and polarization maps.
+To remain consistent with these assumptions, we provide forecasts assuming a sky coverage of $f_{\rm sky}=0.4$.
 In what follows, we perform forecasts for both ILC-cleaned CMB and `black-body' CMB, where for the latter, we omit contributions from frequency-dependent foregrounds but include residual white noise after ILC cleaning.

 For the galaxy density, we consider a galaxy catalogue with specifications anticipated to match the photometric LSST survey~\citep{2009arXiv0912.0201L}.
 We approximate the galaxy density of the ``gold'' sample with $n_\text{gal}(z) = n_0[({z}/{z_0}]^2\exp(-z/z_0)/{2z_0}$, where $n_0=40~\text{arcmin}^{-2}$, $z_0=0.3$, and we take the galaxy bias as $b_g(z)=0.95(1+z)$.
-While accounting for the standard anticipated photometric redshift (photo-$z$) error $\sigma_z = 0.03(1 + z)$, it is noteworthy that the galaxy redshift bin sizes chosen in this analysis—eight equal-redshift bins within the range $z \in [0.2, 5.0]$—are considerably larger than the photometric redshift errors at all redshifts.
+While accounting for the standard anticipated photometric redshift (photo-$z$) error $\sigma_z = 0.03(1 + z)$, it is noteworthy that the galaxy redshift bin sizes chosen in this analysis—eight equal-width redshift bins within the range $z \in [0.2, 5.0]$—are considerably larger than the photometric redshift errors at all redshifts.
 As a result, we anticipate that photo-$z$ errors will not significantly impact our results.
 While this study does not include it, a future spectroscopic survey such as MegaMapper could, in principle, enable much finer redshift binning.
 This would enhance the statistical significance of the joint analysis with the CMB data.
 We leave forecasting for MegaMapper to future work.